-Serco provides full operations, maintenance and integrated facilities management for the automated Dubai Metro rail network and the operations control centres in Rashidiya, Qusais and Jebal Ali.
-Serco delivers first-class customer service to its growing patronage that now exceeds 650,000 passengers per day and has maintained 99.9% train service availability and 99.9% train punctuality for the Dubai Metro.
+Serco provided full operations, maintenance and integrated facilities management for the automated Dubai Metro rail network and the operations control centres in Rashidiya, Qusais and Jebal Ali.
+Serco delivered first-class customer service to its growing patronage that exceeded 650,000 passengers per day and maintained 99.9% train service availability and 99.9% train punctuality for the Dubai Metro.

 - Revenue management of ticket offices

 - Engineering works

 The Expo2020 station is the largest in the Dubai Metro extension project.
 Millions of visitors are expected to visit the event and the vast majority will use Dubai Metro’s Route 2020 to get to the venue.
 The extension will serve densely populated districts inhabited by 270,000 people living and working in The Gardens, Discovery Gardens, Al Furjan, Jumeirah Golf Real Estates, Dubai Investment Park and the Expo2020 site.
 Route 2020 is set to provide safe and smooth mobility for visitors of Expo2020 as well as residents of several Dubai communities.
 It will also serve as a vital corridor between Dubai suburbs and Al Maktoum International Airport in the future.